 This post may contain affiliate links.

 I have to admit, I have never given a lot of thought to what is on my fruit and vegetables when I buy them from the store.
-I do rinse them off with water, but to make sure all pesticides and fertilizers have been removed from them, it is best to rinse them off with a produce wash.
+I do rinse them off with water, but to make sure all pesticides and fertilizers have been removed from them, it is best to rinse them off with a DIY produce wash like this one.

 - 1 c. water